-Professor Akbar Vohra, whose family was offered a council house in Peterborough
+Professor Akbar Vohra, whose family was offered a council house in Peterborough to see what the city had to offer.
+Mo local people supported this, despite far-right harassment.

 A WARM WELCOME TO PETERBOROUGH

 Peterborough was the first city in the UK to actively welcome Ugandan Asians.
 Under the leadership of Cllr Charles Swift, the city council set aside housing and brought families from Stradishall Camp to see what the city had to offer.
 Most local people supported this, despite far-right harassment.